Shepherdjen/codettesbootcamp2022/index.md

 Note; i was unsuccessful in setting up my esp32 s2 environment ,so i could not do the test on day 1 of week 1.

-Day 2 In lab session
+The second session was and in lab session
 With the help of one of my classmates I was able to set up my environment and do the test.
 The first test was to create a Web Server (with websockets) using esp32 s2 in arduino.
 How: